sildotdev/papi/README.md

 - Game Server, Game Client, and Webclient, authenticated routes through [PAUTH](https://github.com/sildotdev/pauth)
 - Game Server & Player Session handlers via WebSockets

+This project also supports SSL when deployed on a single instance AWS Elastic Beanstalk through custom scripts in `/.ebextensions` and `/.platform/nginx`.

 PAPI v2, in TypeScript, can be found [here](https://github.com/Palomino-Roleplay/papi-v2).
 It was created right before the project was halted.